AdamSobieski/Argumentation/README.md

 ## Markup Components and Extensibility

-Inspired by [Web Components](https://en.wikipedia.org/wiki/Web_Components), where new markup elements can be defined and subsequently reused, new argument markup languages could be extensible with respect to higher-level components which would, as envisioned, be defined not in terms of presentation and interactivity, but in terms of semantics.
+Inspired by [Web Components](https://en.wikipedia.org/wiki/Web_Components), where new markup elements can be defined and subsequently reused, new argument markup languages could be extensible with respect to higher-level components.
+These components would, as envisioned, be defined not in terms of presentation and interactivity, but in terms of semantics.
 That is, in theory, one could define extensible markup-based components in terms of their serialization to and deserialization from knowledge graphs.

 ## Knowledge Graphs